dynamite-ready/movie-parser/README.md

 # The NSFW Movie Parser

 An app to read a movie file, and indicate which scenes are NSFW.
-You can download the installer for [the Windows 10 version here](https://1drv.ms/u/s!AjqBQLCPd19igUS7zy_ENw7RN3G2).\
+You can download the installer for [the Windows 10 version here](https://1drv.ms/u/s!AjqBQLCPd19igUS7zy_ENw7RN3G2).
-You also can find more information at - https://raskie.com/post/practical-ai-autodetecting-nsfw

 ## Using the app